 - In a large bowl, whisk together the flour, baking powder, cocoa, and salt.
 Set aside.

-In the bowl of an electric mixer fitted with the paddle attachment, beat the butter, sugar, oil and emulsion on medium speed until light and fluffy, about 5 to 7 minutes.
-Add the eggs one at a time.
-Mix for about 20 seconds in between each addition and scrap down the sides of the bowl as needed.
-Reduce the speed to low and add 1/3 of the flour mixture until just combined.
-Add half the buttermilk and mix until just combined.
-Repeat until all of the flour and buttermilk have been added.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter, sugar, oil and emulsion on medium speed until light and fluffy, about 5 to 7 minutes.
+Add the eggs one at a time and mix until each is just combined.
+Scrape down the sides of the bowl as needed.
+Reduce the speed to low.
+In 3 additions add the flour mixture, alternating with the buttermilk in 2 additions and mix until just combined.

 - In a small bowl, whisk the baking soda and vinegar together, and quickly whisk into the batter.
 Divide the batter evenly among the 3 prepared cake pans.

-Bake cakes on the center rack of the oven for 20 to 25 minutes or until a tooth pick inserted in the center comes out with a few moist crumbs attached.
+- Bake cakes in the center of the oven for 20 to 25 minutes or until a tooth pick inserted in the center comes out with a few moist crumbs attached.
 Let the cake layers cool in the pans on a wire rack for 10 minutes.
 Loosen the sides of the cake with a knife and invert them on to the wire rack to cool completely.

-- In the bowl of an electric mixer fitted with the paddle attachment, beat the butter on medium speed for 5 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter on medium speed for 5 minutes.
 Add the powdered sugar, vanilla extract, lemon juice and salt.
 Reduce the speed to low and beat for 1 minute.

 - Increase the speed to medium and beat until fluffy, about 4 minutes.
 Reduce the speed to medium-low and add the cream cheese in one piece at a time and beat until smooth, about 1 minute.
-Do not over beat at this stage or the cream cheese will cause the frosting to thin.
+Do not over beat or the frosting will become soupy.